I have my green card and want to bring my sister to live in the United States as a refugee. How do I begin the process?

 I just became a U.S. citizen and want to bring my mother here to live with me.
 How do I start the process?

 HIAS Chicago staff can assist a citizen or lawful permanent resident of the United States to file a Petition for Alien Relative with the Immigration Service to establish the relationship to certain alien relatives who wish to immigrate to the United States.
 See our Services page for more information.

 I came as a visitor to the U.S. but I am afraid to go back to my native country.
 It’s too dangerous.
 Can you help?

 Every year, thousands of people come to the United States in need of protection and seek asylum because they have been persecuted or fear they will be persecuted on account of their race, religion, nationality, membership in a particular social group, or political opinion.
-Those found eligible for asylum are permitted to remain in the United States.
+See our Services page for more information.

 I am a U.S. citizen and have recently married a woman who is a native of another country.
 She is currently in the U.S. How can I help my new wife apply for a green card?

 The spouse, parent, or unmarried child under age 21 of a U.S. citizen, who entered the U.S. legally, may be eligible to apply for permanent residence (i.e. for a green card) while staying in the U.S. The staff of HIAS Chicago will be able to help you to assess whether your relative is eligible, and to help you through the complex application procedure.
 See our Services page for more information.

 How do I remove the conditions on my residency based on marriage?